 TITLE: Beverage Specialist at CleverFish consulting

-BIOGRAPHY: Kamini specialises in the development and commercialisation of beverage products from technical collaboration, sensory and consumer science to marketing and product launch.
-With 20 years in the global brewing industry Kamini’s passion for beer has led her to contribute to many industry-wide initiatives.
-Recently, she moved into another part of the beverage industry – this time it’s tea, coffee and botanicals, focusing on cross-category product innovations.
+BIOGRAPHY: Kamini specialises in the development and commercialisation of beverages from technical collaboration, sensory and consumer science to marketing and product launch.
+With 20 years in the global brewing industry – including leading Flavour & Innovation at the technical brewing consultancy Campden-BRI, commercial development and technical editor at the industry publication Brewers’ Guardian, and global brewing key accounts leader at IFF (then DuPont Nutrition & Biosciences) – Kamini’s passion for beer has led her to contribute to many industry-wide initiatives.
+Recently, she moved to different kind brewing; this time tea and coffee (and also botanicals) as global head of marketing & communications at Finlays.
+Today, she is principal consultant at CleverFish focusing on cross-category product innovations.
+Kamini is a big lover of Belgian beer… and chocolate!

 TITLE OF THE PRESENTATION: The Hard Seltzer bubble… is not about to burst